GSR LAWN MOWER RACING RULEBOOK

 Aluminum is not permitted as the material for the front axle.

 No centrifugal or torque converter clutches permitted.

 Rear axle may use open differential, locked, live or solid axle.
 No single wheel drive.
-Aluminum rear axles are
+Aluminum rear axles

 IMPORTANT SAFETY NOTE

 An approved scatter shield must be installed on all engines that are operating with ANY alterations to the stock